 But since the common transportation is the donkey, the best way to travel around the valley is by hiring a car and guide or riding your own with a bicycle.
-I did meet a few foreigners traveling trough the valley in a hired car but they were rushing trough, only spending 3/4 in the area, while me and my bike had to spend 12 days going trough the area.
+I did meet a few foreigners travelling through the valley in a hired car, but they were rushing trough, only spending 3/4 in the area, while I and my bike had to spend 12 days going through the area.

 I could have done it faster, probably about half the time, but the Wakhan Valley is way too beautiful to rush trough.

 The best thing about doing the trip with a bicycle is that you are completely on your own.
 It’s so peaceful, and I got invited to drink tea and smoke opium with the locals in every village that I passed by.